BowlOfSoup/tuxdroid/README.md

 ```

 ### Special thanks
 Shoutout to http://tuxdroid.tounepi.com/.
-Thanks to the work this person did I was able to setup this repo and get my TuxDroid to work.
-Lot's of other resources can be found on this website.
+Thanks to the work this person did I was able to set up this repo and get my TuxDroid to work.
+Lots of other resources can be found on this website.